-Note: This page links to Bill Lee, the former Red Sox pitcher nicknamed "the Spaceman".
-For other with similar names, click here.
+Note: This page links to former pitcher Bill Lee, nicknamed "the Spaceman".
+For others with similar names, click here.

 William Francis Lee III

 - Debut June 25, 1969

 - Final Game May 7, 1982